yeshua453/website/docs/controls/iconbutton.md

 An icon button is a round button with an icon in the middle that reacts to touches by filling with color (ink).

-Icon buttons are commonly used in the toolbars [link TBD], but they can be used in many other places as well.
+Icon buttons are commonly used in the toolbars, but they can be used in many other places as well.

 ## Examples